cartopher/Christopher.Charles---Data.GIS.Portfolio/python-arcgis-exporting-meagering-managing-featurelayers.md

-# ArcGIS Python Script Tutorial: Exporting and Managing Feature Layer Data
+# ArcGIS Python Script: Exporting and Managing Feature Layer Data

 The Python script exports a feature layer to a CSV format, manages content within your ArcGIS Online account, and performs basic data manipulation using pandas in a Python environment.
 This workflow is particularly useful for GIS professionals who wish to automate data backup and simplification for reporting or analysis purposes.